gagneurlab/absplice/README.md

 ## Installation
 ### With container

-Instead of Docker you can also use Podman (you just need to replace `docker` with `podman` in all the commands) or Singularity.
+Instead of Docker you can also use Podman (you just need to replace `docker` with `podman` in all the commands).

 Download the image [archive](https://zenodo.org/record/8095625) (file size is 5GB):
 ```